AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 **fee_to_setter**

-This getter return the address of the fee setter.
+This getter return the address of the fee setter:
 ```rust
     fn fee_to(&self) -> AccountId {
     self.data::<data::Data>().fee_to